CLOSURES MAY BE POSSIBLE, DUE TO INCLEMENT WEATHER.

-Welcome to the Navajo Nation’s Monument Valley Park.
+Welcome to the Navajo Nation’s Monument Valley Navajo Tribal Park.
 You are experiencing one of the most majestic – and most photographed – points on earth.
 This great valley boasts sandstone masterpieces that tower at heights of 400 to 1,000 feet, framed by scenic clouds casting shadows that graciously roam the desert floor.
 The angle of the sun accents these graceful formations, providing scenery that is simply spellbinding.

 The landscape overwhelms, not just by its beauty but also by its size.
 The fragile pinnacles of rock are surrounded by miles of mesas and buttes, shrubs and trees, and windblown sand, all comprising the magnificent colors of the valley.
 All of this harmoniously combines to make Monument Valley a truly wondrous experience.
 Enjoy this beautiful land.
 While on your travel stop and take a look at some of our vendors on the loop road.
 Our vendors have beautiful hand crafted jewelry and more.
 You can buy direct from the artisan, which makes your travel experience so much more to have a momentous keepsake with you while at home.

-Navajo Name: Tse’Bii’Ndzisgaii
+Navajo Name: Tse’Bii’Ndzisgaii – Monument Valley

 Elevation: 5,564 feet above sea level